DataONEorg/sem-prov-design/docs/use-cases/semantics/architecture.rst

 	  participant "Ontology repository" as ontrepo
 	  participant "Annotation generator" as autoann
 	  participant "Object Store" as store
-	  participant "[Triple Store]" as triplestore
+	  participant "[Semantic Indexer]" as indexer
 	  participant "Index" as index
 	  participant "Web UI" as webui
 	  actor "User" as user